TitanPlayz100/teti/info.md

 ***
 ## Feature Wishlist
-May or may not add these, kinda ordered by ease and desire for feature
+Future wants for game, kinda ordered by ease and desire for feature
 - more garbage settings
 - finesse detection
-- ui button animations and better scrolling menus
 - better loading screen with toast popup when assets load instead
+- cooler action text
 - allow importing tetrio settings and custom game files
 - show info when hovering over settings
 - small guide on essential things for game